-Modifications may not be requested during the final 60 days of any grant period, nor after a grant period has ended.
+Modifications should not be requested during the final 60 days of any grant period, nor after a grant period has ended.

-Grantees are reminded that the grant agreements require that grantee entities maintain and separately account for the funds disbursed by the Authority, and provide for an audit of those funds.
-The failure to ensure that the file is accurately maintained and funds are spent as delineated in the budget provided to the Authority constitutes a breach of the agreement and a finding of noncompliance.
+Grantees are reminded that the grant agreement requires grantees to maintain full, accurate and current records of the funded project, which shall show, and separately account for the grant funds disbursed by the Authority and identify the purposes for which, and manner in which, the Grant Funds are expended.
+The failure to ensure that records are accurately maintained and funds are spent as delineated in the project budget provided to the Authority constitutes a breach of the grant agreement.

 Grantees are required to use and retain capital assets purchased with grant funds for a minimum of five years.
-Disposal, transfer, or sale of said assets with five years of award will constitute noncompliance with the grant award.
+Disposal, transfer, or sale of said assets within five years of award, without the written consent of the Authority will constitute a breach of the grant agreement.
 The Authority may be obligated to report findings of noncompliance to various State and regulatory authorities.